 Because they are high in sugar, use the 90/10 rule.
 That is, 90% of your dog’s calorie intake should come from their normal food.

-Treats should only account for 10% or less of their daily calories.
+Treats should only account for 10% or less of your dog’s daily calories.
 Include bananas as part of this 10%.
-And don't give them bananas every day.
+Don’t give them bananas every day.

 Besides the 90/10 rule, avoid giving your dog too much banana at one time.
 No more than half of the banana should be given to them at a time.
 For small dogs, limit it to one quarter at a time.